OpenEvalProject/evals/manuscripts/elife-95185/v1/manuscript.md

 The C2C12/BRE-Luc cell line was maintained in high-glucose Dulbecco’s Modified Eagle’s Medium, 20% fetal bovine serum, 1% penicillin-streptomycin mix, and 2 µg/mL puromycin.
 To perform the assay, 6000 C2C12/BRE-Luc cells were seeded per well in 384-well tissue culture-coated plates (Greiner) and incubated at 37°C and 5% CO2 overnight.
 The following day, serial dilutions of therapeutic anti-Gremlin antibody (in-house) were prepared and pre-incubated with recombinant human Gremlin-1 (in-house) for 20 min at room temperature on a plate shaker at 350 RPM.
 Thereafter, the anti-Gremlin/Gremlin-1 mixes were incubated with recombinant human BMP4 (R&D Systems, #314-BP/CF) for 20 min at room temperature on a plate shaker at 350 RPM.
 All dilutions were performed in high-glucose Dulbecco’s Modified Eagle’s Medium with 1% penicillin-streptomycin, resulting in final concentrations of anti-Gremlin, Gremlin-1, and BMP4 of 100–0.78 nM, 50 nM, and 1 nM, respectively.
 Subsequently, culture medium was replaced with 25 µL anti-Gremlin/Gremlin-1/BMP4 mixes in duplicates and culture plates were incubated for 6 hr at 37°C and 5% CO2.
 Luminescence was detected following addition of 25 µL luciferase substrate (Steady-GLO, Promega).
 Dose-response curves were fitted using a four-parameter logistic regression and potencies were defined as the EC50s of these fits.
 Efficacies were defined as the maximal amount of inhibition relative to a positive control, where no Gremlin-1 was added, in percent.

-## Gremlin-1/BMP4 inhibition ELISA
+### Gremlin-1/BMP4 inhibition ELISA

 Inhibitory potential of anti-Gremlin towards Gremlin-1 binding to BMP4 was investigated in an ELISA.
 384-well Maxisorp plates (Nunc) were coated with 25 µL 2 µg/mL recombinant human BMP4 (R&D Systems, #314-BP/CF) in 0.1 M, pH 9.6 carbonate buffer and incubated at 4°C overnight.
 The following day, plates were washed with PBS with 0.5% Tween-20 and blocked by incubating with 1% bovine serum albumin in PBS for 4 hr at room temperature on a plate shaker at 350 RPM.
 Meanwhile, anti-Gremlin antibody was serially diluted and pre-incubated with primary amine biotinylated (degree of labelling ≈ 1) recombinant human Gremlin-1 (in-house) for 20 min at room temperature on a plate shaker at 350 RPM.
 Dilutions were performed with PBS with 0.2% Tween-20 and the final concentrations of anti-Gremlin antibody and biotinylated Gremlin-1 were 40-0.09 nM and 10 nM, respectively.
 After blocking, plates were washed as described above, and 25 µL/well anti-Gremlin/biotin-Gremlin-1 mixes were added and incubated for 1 hr at room temperature on a plate shaker at 350 RPM.
 To detect plate-bound biotinylated Gremlin-1, plates were washed, as described above, and 25 µL/well 0.06 µg/mL streptavidin horseradish peroxidase conjugate (Thermo Scientific) was added.
 After 15 min incubation at room temperature on a plate shaker at 350 RPM, plates were washed, as described above, and 25 µL/well horseradish peroxidase substrate (TMB ONE ECO-TEK, Kementec) was added.
 The reaction was stopped after 5 min incubation by adding 25 µL/well 10% phosphoric acid and Gremlin-1 binding to BMP4 was quantified by detecting absorbance at 450 nm subtracted by absorbance at 620 nm.
 Dose-response curves were fitted using a four-parameter logistic regression and potencies were defined as the IC50s of these fits.
 Efficacies were defined as the maximal amount of inhibition relative to the background signal, where no biotin-Gremlin-1 was added, in percent.

-## Fluorescence polarisation assay
+### Fluorescence polarisation assay

 The binding affinity of Gremlin-1 or Gremlin-1-mAb mixtures to fluorescein-labelled heparin (heparin-FL, H7482, Thermo Fisher Scientific) was measured in a fluorescence polarisation assay.
 A 12-point dilution series of Gremlin-1 or Gremlin-1/mAb was titrated to a constant heparin-FL concentration of 10 nM in 20 mM HEPES, 150 mM NaCl, 0.05% (vol/vol) polysorbate 20, pH 7.4.
 The highest Gremlin-1 concentration assayed was thus 1 µM, referring to the dimer.
 In mAb-containing samples, mAb was used at a 1.5× molar excess, i.e., 1.5 µM at the highest concentration, and diluted alongside Gremlin-1 (so that the 1.5× molar excess was maintained throughout the dilution series).
 Both tested mAbs bind to Gremlin with high affinity (KD<1 nM), so the mAb-Gremlin-1 complex can be assumed to be the dominating species in the mixture over the whole concentration range tested.
 Samples were incubated for 5 hr at room temperature and fluorescence polarisation was measured in duplicate in a 384-well plate (Cat # 784900, Greiner) on a microplate reader (Spark, Tecan), using 485/20 nm and 535/25 nm excitation and emission filters, respectively (a second measurement after 20 hr confirmed that equilibrium was reached in the 5 hr measurement).
-The binding curve was fitted with a 1:1 binding isotherm in GraphPad Prism (GraphPad software), using the equation S=axKD+x+b, with S the measured fluorescence polarisation, b the fluorescence polarisation signal of the unbound heparin-FL, a the amplitude of the signal change, x the Gremlin-1 concentration, and KD the binding affinity.
+The binding curve was fitted with a 1:1 binding isotherm in GraphPad Prism (GraphPad software), using the equation $S=a\frac{x}{K_{D}+x}+b$, with S the measured fluorescence polarisation, b the fluorescence polarisation signal of the unbound heparin-FL, a the amplitude of the signal change, x the Gremlin-1 concentration, and KD the binding affinity.
 The KD obtained thus is an upper limit, as first-order conditions are not given in the case of free Gremlin, which binds with a KD close to the heparin-FL tracer concentration.
 However, the observed trend is robust towards this treatment.
 The parameters a and b were shared among the fits to increase robustness of the fitting procedure.

-## SEC-MALS for complex formation between Gremlin-1, heparin, and mAbs
+### SEC-MALS for complex formation between Gremlin-1, heparin, and mAbs

 To characterise complexes formed between Gremlin-1 and mAbs, samples were prepared at 5.5 µM of Gremlin-1 (referring to the dimer) and 5.5 µM of respective mAb in 20 mM HEPES pH 7.5, 500 mM NaCl.
 To assess complex formation between Gremlin-1 and heparin, a sample was prepared at 2.75 µM Gremlin-1 concentration (referring to the dimer) and 2.75 µM heparin (AppliChem 3004,0001) in 20 mM HEPES pH 7.5, 300 mM NaCl.
 To assess complex formation between Gremlin-1, heparin, and mAb, samples were prepared at 2.75 µM Gremlin-1 concentration (referring to the dimer), 2.75 µM heparin, and 2.75 µM of respective mAb in 20 mM HEPES pH 7.5, 300 mM NaCl.
 All samples were incubated for at least 2 hr at 7°C before injection.
 50 µL of sample were injected on an HPLC system (Alliance, Waters) and separated on a Superose 6 increase 10/300 GL column (GE Healthcare) equilibrated with 20 mM HEPES pH 7.5, 300 mM NaCl (flow: 0.5 mL/min).
 To analyse the mAb-Gremlin-1 complexes, a running buffer containing 20 mM HEPES pH 7.5, 500 mM NaCl was used instead.
 Eluting sample was detected with light scattering (miniDAWN Treos, Wyatt), RI (Optilab rEX, Wyatt), and UV detectors.
 The light scattering data was analysed in Astra (Wyatt), assuming a refractive index increment of 0.185 mL/g for all analyses.

-## Gremlin-1 cell association assay
+### Gremlin-1 cell association assay

 Association of Gremlin-1 to cells in culture and the ability of anti-Gremlin to prevent this association was assessed with confocal microscopy.